musabbozkurt/oauth2-authorization-server/README.md

-## OAuth2 Authorization Server with Spring Boot 3
+## OAuth2 Authorization Server with Spring Boot 3 and Java 21

 #### Prerequisites